 Many people will tell you that to lose weight, all you need to do is take in fewer calories and exercise more.
 Whilst this may be the main basis of weight loss, many things can interrupt your progress and make losing weight that little bit harder.

 If you are suffering from difficulty sleeping during menopause, this can greatly impact weight loss.
 A lack of sleep can affect your metabolism, meaning that your dieting isn’t as effective and makes you feel hungry more often, which can lead to snacking and overeating.

 However, with difficulty sleeping being a side effect of menopause, losing weight becomes much harder.
-Exercising during the day can be a good way to try and fix this, and we don't mean exercise to lose weight.
-Exercising can help improve sleep for the simple reason of it tires you out.
-That doesn't mean you need to run a marathon every day, but by exercising a bit more each day, it can burn up more energy and leave you feeling more tired when it comes to going to bed.
+Exercising during the day can be a good way to try and fix this, and we don’t mean exercise to lose weight.
+Exercising can help improve sleep for the simple reason being that it tires you out.
+That doesn’t mean you need to run a marathon every day, but by exercising a bit more each day, it can burn up more energy and leave you feeling more tired when it comes to going to bed.